eMapR/TimeSync-Plus/README.md

 Next click "Run" at the top of the console.

-After a few momentsthe the console tab should turn yellow and object will be appear under the tasks tab.
+After a few moments the console tab should turn yellow and object will be appear under the tasks tab.

 <img src ='https://github.com/eMapR/TimeSync-Plus/blob/master/images/gee3.JPG' width = 300>

-depending on if you want all the images or just TC (tassel cap), here you have the option.
+These tasks represent .
 Click the 'Run' on which ever images you like, but you'll need to run the tasks for all the observation files.
 After Clicking the 'Run' button you will be prompted with a dialog box that looks like this:

 <img src ='https://github.com/eMapR/TimeSync-Plus/blob/master/images/gee4.JPG' width = 300>